ctools/ctools/doc/source/users/reference_manual/csspec.rst

 than the number of spectral bins that are requested, :ref:`csspec` will fit the data in all energy bins that overlap with a given spectral bin simultaneously.

+:ref:`csspec` supports multiprocessing for ``method=SLICE``.
+By default the analysis in each energy bin will be performed in parallel over as many processes as the number of CPUs available on your machine.
+The maximum number of parallel processes can be set by the user through the ``nthreads`` hidden parameter.

 On output, the script will provide a FITS file with the fitted source spectrum in form of a binary table.
 Each row corresponds to a spectral bin.
 The columns are the mean as well as the boundaries of the spectral bin,